Workforce Development Initiatives

 Regional Job Fairs

-The Seguin EDC parnters with the Cibolo EDC, the Greater New Braunfels Chamber of Commerce, and the Schertz EDC to host employers during four regional job fairs each year.
-The regional partnership is committed to supporting economic growth in the region by bringing employers and job seekers together multiple times throughout the year.
-The regional effort between Seguin, Cibolo, New Braunfels and Schertz provides job seekers and employers the opportunity to connect and engage as exciting new positions become available in the area.
+The Seguin EDC collaborates with the Cibolo EDC, the Greater New Braunfels Chamber of Commerce, and the Schertz EDC to host a series of impactful regional job fairs held four times annually.
+The regional partnership is firmly committed to supporting local employers and residents, aiming to catalyze and nurture economic expansion within the area.
+The combined efforts of the Seguin EDC, the Cibolo EDC, the Greater New Braunfels Chamber of Commerce, and the Schertz EDC create a platform for job seekers and employers to connect and engage as exciting new positions emerge in the region.

 TX FAME Lone Star Chapter

 Texas Federation for Advanced Manufacturing Education (TX FAME) is a partnership of regional manufacturers whose purpose is to implement dual-track, apprenticeship-style training that will create a pipeline of highly skilled workers.
 The purpose of TX FAME is to be the catalyst for developing world-class technical talent for manufacturing.
 TX FAME strives to be a conduit between industry and training providers with a primary focus on meeting the needs of manufacturers.

 The Seguin EDC, in partnership with economic development and manufacturing stakeholders across Guadalupe and Comal Counties are excited to announce the creation of the new TX FAME – Lonestar (TX FAME Lonestar).
 The TX FAME Advanced Manufacturing Technology (AMT) Program will allow individuals to earn an Associate of Applied Science in Advanced Manufacturing Technology through a technical college while working for a TX FAME company.